asptools/benchmarks/explainability/RCRA2022/README.md

 Benchmark problems related to Explainability

 Shell Scripts:
+1. *check-neg.sh* - Check that an instance is negative
+2. *check-pos.sh* - Check that an instance is positive
-1. *gen-dominating.sh* - Generate an instance of Dominating Set
+3. *gen-dominating.sh* - Generate an instance of Dominating Set
-2. *gen-queens.sh* - Generate an instance of n-Queens
+4. *gen-queens.sh* - Generate an instance of n-Queens
-3. *run-neg.sh* - Explain a negative instance
+5. *run-neg.sh* - Explain a negative instance
-4. *run-pos.sh* - Explain a positive instance
+6. *run-pos.sh* - Explain a positive instance

 ASP Encodings:
 1. *clause.lp* - Domains related to (reified) clauses